Imagine living with a persistent cough that defies explanation, lasting not just for a few weeks, but for months or even years.

 By exploring various remedies and consulting healthcare professionals, individuals can find relief and improve their quality of life.

-Frequently asked questions about excessive coughing
+Frequently asked questions about persistent cough

-Is chronic cough a symptom of Covid19?
+Is chronic cough a symptom of COVID-19?

-What is an irritating cough?
+What is an irritation cough?

-Explore 78 Natural Remedies for Common Ailments
+→ 78 Natural Remedies for Common Ailments

 Every since a ENT operated on my nose in 2014 I have the sniffels and a cough.
 Sometime my cough will last 6 to 8 hours.
 I have been to 6 ent's and not a one has helped me.
 I receive allergy shots for about a year and a half, no help. any suggestions?????
 I need help, thank you Jerry